AmineDjeghri/awesome-os-setup/docs/windows_workflow/shortcuts_and_apps_setup.md

 - WIP

 ## 1.2.
 GlazeWM
 - Automatic installation of the settings available with this [command](README_windows.md#2-software).
-Select the sixth option.
+Select the seventh option.
 - Manual installation:
   - Download my config [file](config.yaml) and put it in `C:\Users\%userprofile%\.glaze-wm`